28-08-2000/urlShortner/README.md

-# urlShortner
+# Django Projects

- A Django learning Project.
+This repository is about learning Django and practice by creating projects.